Yum Yum Yellow – What Colors attract Sharks when Diving?

 The name “Yum Yum Yellow” is literally given to the name because sharks apparently find it yummy.
 Rescue workers and other water frequenters like scuba divers started referring to the shade of yellow as what it is known as now because of its tendency to attract sharks; especially to lone or stranded swimmers.

 In contrast (as mentioned above) the US Navy conducted tests to see what color life vests would be least attractive to sharks in case ejected fighter pilots or rescuers from their team would end up in the water.
-Dummies wearing red, black and yellow vests were dropped into shark-infested waters; the sharks were most likely to approach and interact with the dummies dressed in yellow more than the other colors.
+Dummies wearing red, black, and yellow vests were dropped into shark-infested waters; the sharks were most likely to approach and interact with the dummies wearing bright yellow life vests more than the other colors.

 The Discovery Channel’s TV show Mythbusters decided to take a crack at proving the myth wrong during Shark Week; they set out to prove that sharks are not attracted to yellow.
 They put multiple bags of bait into heavily shark populated water and tied the bags to a boat, and drove the boat around in the water.
 The only difference in the bags was the color.
 They used several different colors including yellow.
 Their findings showed that sharks went for the bait over anything else.
 However, there were a few more attacks on yellow compared to other colors.